dkilcy/saltstack-base/README.md

 | workstation1 | 192.168.1.5 | 10.0.0.5 |
 | workstation2 | 192.168.1.6 | 10.0.0.6 |

-Other projects that depend on this repository:
+Other projects that use this repository:
 - [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - Openstack 3+ node architecture on CentOS 7

 ### Initial Setup